Boler Mountain is a ski area located in the province of Ontario in Canada. The resort is in the town of London, ON.

 We recently ranked all of Ontario's ski resorts, so you can see where Boler Mountain stacks up against all its nearby ski hills!

 Boler Mountain is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Boler Mountain.
+Unfortunately, none of those passes work with Boler Mountain.
 To purchase season passes, you'll need to visit Boler Mountain's website.

 There are numerous options to stay at Boler Mountain around the resort.
 Check out the available options with the form below.